-- 1) There is a distinction between those foreign lawyers who want to practice in Indian courts and those who want to work primarily as Foreign Legal Consultants. - 2) Most foreign firms are interested in non-litigation legal consulting business. - Any regulatory regime must be decided after consulting the Bar as well as the various Bar Associations, Bar Councils, Law Officers and leading law firms, and must address the following issues. a) Reciprocity rights of the Indian lawyer in the foreign country's jurisdiction. b) Discipline control and maintenance of ethical standards as prevailing in India. c) Undertakings that the FLCs will not practice Indian law or employ.
+- 1) There is a distinction between those foreign lawyers who want to practice in Indian courts and those who want to work primarily as Foreign Legal Consultants. - 2) Most foreign firms are interested in non-litigation legal consulting business. - 3) Any regulatory regime must be decided after consulting the Bar as well as the various Bar Associations, Bar Councils, Law Officers and leading law firms, and must address the following issues. a) Reciprocity rights of the Indian lawyer in the foreign country's jurisdiction. b) Discipline control and maintenance of ethical standards as prevailing in India c) - b) Discipline control and maintenance of ethical standards as prevailing in India. c) Undertakings that the FLCs will not practice Indian law or employ.